butterchoco/halaqah-quran-online-frontend/README.md

 ## Description

-Backend for Halaqah Quran Online product in the form of web API.
+Frontend for Halaqah Quran Online, made with Vue.js

 ## Installation (For Development)
 Before you begin, make sure you have installed Yarn Package Manager.
 If you have not, please install it first [here](https://classic.yarnpkg.com/en/docs/install)!